Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Introduction

-This paper presents an investigation of the longitudinal flow-plane decorrelations using a four-plane cumulant $T_n$ observable, proposed in Ref.~\cite{Xu:2020koy}, using flow-plane angles from the backward, forward, and two mid-pseudorapidity regions.
+This paper presents a study of the longitudinal flow-plane decorrelations using a four-plane $T_n$ correlator, proposed in Ref.~\cite{Xu:2020koy}, using the flow-plane angles from the backward, forward, and two mid-rapidity regions.
 The $T_n$ observable is defined by